 Step seven – Delete all spam comments

-Just like a hoard of post revisions, spam comments that have been captured by Akismet can take up some serious database space, especially if you haven’t done a spring clean in a while and there’s thousands of comments polluting your spam section.
+Just like a hoard of post revisions, spam comments that have been captured by Akismet can take up some serious database space, especially if you haven’t done a spring clean in a while and there are thousands of comments polluting your spam section.
 Thankfully it’s easy to nuke them all with the swift click of a button in the WordPress admin area.

 Step eight – Run a Clean Options check

 If your blog is a few years old, chances are you will have installed plugins that you don’t use anymore.
-Most plugins are developed well and clean up after themselves when they’re uninstalled, unfortunately there are others than leave behind all their settings and information.
+Most plugins are developed well and clean up after themselves when they’re uninstalled, unfortunately, there are others than leave behind all their settings and information.
 These unused tables can bloat your database so it’s useful to purge them to free up space.
 The WordPress plugin Clean Options is a handy tool for giving your database a clear out.
 It looks for tables that are no longer in use then gives you the option of deleting them.

 Step nine – Optimize your database

 Over time your database develops clutter.
 Just like the drefragging of a hard drive, optimizing your database removes this clutter and puts everything back in its place.
-There’s two easy methods of doing so, with a plugin or via phpmyadmin.
+There are two easy methods of doing so, with a plugin or via phpmyadmin.
 If you have WP-DBManager installed, this plugin has the optimize feature built in and can even schedule the job to run automatically.

 Step ten – Purchase multiple servers

 You may reach a point where even your trimmed WordPress install still breaks even the most finely tuned and highly specced VPS or dedicated server under high load.
 The next step is to not only increase your server size, but also in numbers.
-Using one highly specced server purely for MySQL allows the database to use as much resources as it needs, while the PHP and front end files reside on a smaller server.
+Using one highly specced server purely for MySQL allows the database to use as many resources as it needs, while the PHP and front end files reside on a smaller server.

 define('DB_HOST'); setting in the